Cyrexxis/RokTracker/README.md

 `rok-tracker.py`:

-* complete kingdom ranking scan
+- complete kingdom ranking sca

-* detection for wrong kills based on if kills to kill points are correct
+- detection for wrong kills based on if kills to kill points are correct

-  * in case something doesn't check out the corresponding images are saved in the `manual_review`-folder and a warning is logged in the log file.
+  - in case something doesn't check out the corresponding images are saved in the `manual_review`-folder (prefix F) and a warning is logged in the log file.
+- option to try to recover kills if wrong kills are detected
+  - nevertheless the same images as for a fail get copied to the `manual_review`-folder (prefix R) and a info is logged in the log file.

-* detection of inactive accounts
+- detection of inactive accounts

-  * an inactive account is an account that cannot be clicked in the kingdom rankings
+  - an inactive account is an account that cannot be clicked in the kingdom rankings

-  * those are skipped automatically and it is optionally possible to save a screenshot of the name in the `inactives`-folder.
+  - those are skipped automatically and it is optionally possible to save a screenshot of the name in the `inactives`-folder.

 `alliance-scanner.py`:

-* complete alliance ranking scan
+- complete alliance ranking scan

-* complete personal honor ranking scan
+- complete personal honor ranking scan

-* due to how the game works the names are very inaccurate and it is not possible to track the governor id
+- due to how the game works the names are very inaccurate and it is not possible to track the governor id

 # Bluestacks 5 Settings